DanielStoi/open_ip_hosting_chat_application/README.md

 ## setting up a server:
 servers are currently only accessable from localhost and LAN connections.
 A port forwarding rule needs to be set up on the router in order for the server to exist on the internet.

-run "server/server.py" and either specify the port and ip through the command line or though via inputs.
+run "server.py" inside the server folder and specify the port and ip through arguments while first running the program,

+python server.py [ip] [port]

 ## setting up a client:
 run "client/clientapp.py"